COVID-19 Exposure Guidance

 - In families that continue to live together with a COVID-positive individual, the close contact individual’s quarantine begins immediately, but the 14-day count does not start until the last positive family member has finished their infectious period.
 (This can add up to quite a bit of time.)

 - A negative test does not shorten the 14-day quarantine period.

-- If you are out of school due to exposure and end up testing positive for COVID-19, please notify the school right away.
+- If a student develops symptoms during their 14-day quarantine period, they should call/consult with their healthcare provider and seek testing for COVID-19.
+If you are out of school due to exposure and end up testing positive for COVID-19, please notify the school right away.